holoviz/panel/doc/explanation/dependencies/param.md

 c.s = 'another string'
 ```

-Param offers a more low-level API to set up watchers with the `watch` function available on the `.param` namespace. `watch` accepts a callback and a list of *Parameter* names, and a few other arguments.
-The callback will receive an `Event` object, the new *Parameter* value can be found on its `new` attribute.
+Param offers a more low-level API to set up watchers, with the `watch` function available on the `.param` namespace. `watch` accepts a callback and a list of *Parameter* names, and a few other arguments.
+The callback will receive an `Event` object, and the new *Parameter* value can be found on its `new` attribute.

 ```{pyodide}
 def callback(event):